 - The Million Women Study (1.3 million participants)

 - China Kadoorie Biobank (500,000 participants)

 Our research spans different populations and settings.
-As well as our observational epidemiological studies, we conduct randomised controlled trials to assess the benefits and risks of new treatments, or old treatments used in new ways, among a wide range of different people.
+As well as observational epidemiological studies, we conduct randomised controlled trials to assess the benefits and risks of new treatments, or old treatments used in new ways, among a wide range of different people.

-The NDPH has longstanding expertise in Health Services Research – research into the working of services provided by health professionals and health-care systems.
-It includes studies of health-care needs, provision, use, costs and outcomes.
-For example, HSRU has for more than two decades been finding out what matters most to patients through the development of Patient Reported Outcomes Measures (PROMS) for a wide range of long-term chronic conditions, including knee pain, Parkinson's disease, endometriosis, and cognitive impairment.
-In addition, HERC has been at the forefront of evaluating the cost-effectiveness of treatments used in a wide range of conditions.
+We have longstanding expertise in health services research – research into the working of services provided by health professionals and healthcare systems including studies of healthcare needs, provision, use, costs and outcomes.
+For more than 30 years, researchers from the Applied Health Research Unit have been finding out what matters most to patients through the development of Patient Reported Outcomes Measures (PROMS) for many long-term chronic conditions such as knee pain, Parkinson's disease, endometriosis, and cognitive impairment.
+In addition, our Health Economics Research Centre has been at the forefront of evaluating the cost-effectiveness of treatments used in a range of conditions.

-We are also assessing practical ways to deal with modern health problems at a population level.
-For example, our BHF Centre is evaluating the promotion of physical activity and more effective food labelling to tackle the growing obesity epidemic.
-In the areas of ethics and law, our ETHOX and HeLEX centres are at the forefront of research and policy on a diverse range of issues, including the ethical, legal and societal implications of large-scale genomic testing, biobanking and data privacy.
+We also assess practical ways to deal with modern health problems at a population level, for example, our researchers in the Big Data Institute are evaluating the benefits of physical activity and researchers in our Cancer Epidemiology Unit and the WHO Collaborating Centre on Population Approaches for Non-Communicable Disease Prevention are looking at the benefits and risks of different dietary choices.
+In the area of ethics, our Ethox Centre is pioneering research and policy on a diverse range of issues, including the ethical and societal implications of large-scale genomic testing, biobanking and data privacy.

-A few examples of the global span of our research:
+Here are a few examples of the global span of our research: